orchidsoftware/orchid.software/docs/en/hig/index.md

 This is a living document that can and will be changed.

-## What Design Is Not

 Before diving into the fundamentals, it's crucial to grasp a clear definition of design.
 However, more importantly, we must dispel two prevalent misconceptions.

-### Design is not something you add on after you've completed a product.
+## Design is not something you add on after you've completed a product.

 Whether you realize it or not, you are constantly designing anything you build.
 It is an intrinsic part of creating something.
 Design is not just what something looks like.
 It's not just the colors and fonts.
 Design is how it works.